Obama Calls On Congress To Have 'Courage' On Health Care

 Courage, President Kennedy knew, requires something more than just the absence of fear.
 Any fool can be fearless.
 Courage, true courage, derives from that sense of who we are, what are our best selves, what are our most important commitments, and the belief that we can dig deep and do hard things for the enduring benefit of others.

 And that's why JFK's first inaugural still rings true.
 That's why Bobby's campaign still means so much.
-That's why Teddy's cause endures and we still love him so much.
+That's why Teddy's cause endures, and we still love him so much.

 Because of the tragedies that befell each of them, sometimes we forget how fundamentally the story they told us about ourselves changed the trajectory of America.
 And that's often where courage begins, with the story we tell ourselves about who we are and what's important and about our own capacity to make a difference.